VIDEO and POST | Watch Time: 9 minutes | Read Time: 26 minutes

 John, James, and Andrea decided to make a feature film.

 They self-funded the film and got it made.
 They didn’t know what they were doing.
 They’d never been to film school, and they got friends and family to pitch in to get their film made.
 Then they made another film and another.
 They’ve made more than 5 feature films now.
 At this point, they all work in the industry.
 Andrea directs TV.
 John is an AD.
 Aaaaand…I’m not sure what James does.

 Noam Kroll (real name – google his website) became an actor.

-Soon after working professionally as an actor he started writing scripts, learned how to use a camera, taught himself colour grading, and now runs a colour grading studio, teachers colour grading, makes micro low-budget features films, and directs commercials.
+Soon after working professionally as an actor he started writing scripts, learned how to use a camera, taught himself color grading, and now runs a color grading studio, teaches color grading, makes micro low-budget features films, and directs commercials.

 From Acting to Solo Filmmaking

 In high school, I had the good luck of being in a two-year filmmaking class.